ghenry22/cordova-plugin-chromecastios/README.md

     passiveScanning: is passive scanning mode enabled
     receiverAppId: the appID of the currently running receiver application
     startedListening: is the app actively scanning
+    volume.level: the current app volume level (value between 0 & 1)
+    volume.isMuted: the mute status of the app volume (0 = not muted, 1 = muted);

 ### Events